Sports gear

 - Southwest: Counts as one of two free checked bags.
 (Best deal in US travel.)

-- Delta, American, United: Counts as one regular checked bag if under 50 lb and within 80 linear inches.
-Standard checked-bag fee applies (~$35 each way).
+- Delta, American, United: Counts as regular checked bag if under 50 lb and 80 linear in.
+Standard fee ~$35.

 - JetBlue: $40 each way